This page contains affiliate links. Please read our disclosure for more info.

 Juttutupa: Säästöpankinranta 6.
 Open from 10.30am-11.30pm, Sun 12-10pm.

 Nepalese restaurants are strangely popular in Helsinki and there are many to choose from, all with vegetarian dishes.
 At Mount Everest we had aloo gobi and bhindi masala which were pretty tasty and cost €14 each including rice, salad, yoghurt, and a huge naan bread.
 Like all the Nepalese restaurant menus we looked at it was pretty standard Indian fare, so I’m not sure what makes them Nepalese.

 Mount Everest: Vilhelmsgatan 9 (plus a few other branches).
 Open 11am-11pm.

 Finland invented Restaurant Day where anyone can set up a restaurant for the day—in their home, garden, or on the street.
 It has now spread around the world and takes place four times a year.
 We were lucky to be in Helsinki for one in May when restaurants and stalls sprung up all over the city.
 We went to Bear Park in Kallio where locals of many nationalities had set up stalls—Thai, Mexican, Spanish, Italian, African, Tibetan, and Indian, plus desserts.
 There were plenty of vegetarian and vegan dishes—we enjoyed peanut tofu noodles, tomato and tarragon soup, and chocolate cupcakes.
 It was a fun atmosphere and is definitely worth trying to be in Finland for.

-See the Restaurant Day website for upcoming events.
+See the Restaurant Day Facebook page for upcoming events.